 Leaders must also make it clear that civil behavior is a priority for everyone.

 Finally, they must be clear about not just the behaviors that are unacceptable, but which are encouraged.
 This often requires some education, as the idea of what constitutes “bullying” can vary from one employee to the next

 These steps are the foundation for creating any civil workplace.
-But there are additional steps that are particularly relevant for public sector employees.
+But there are additional steps that are particularly relevant for dealing with bullying in the public sector.

 Appeal to a Sense of Purpose